The Best Strimmers to Keep Your Garden Looking its Finest

 Reasons to avoid

-It comes with a 18V battery and is backed by an impressively fasting cutting speed of up to 7,400 RPM.
-It's also fitted with an easily adjustable secondary handle to give you additional control while trimming.
+It has a fast cutting speed of up to 7,400 RPM and comes fitted with an easily adjustable secondary handle to give you additional control while trimming.

-The battery takes around 4-to-5 hours to fully charge and can run for roughly 30 minutes.
+The 18V battery (included) takes around 4-to-5 hours to fully charge and can run for roughly 30 minutes.

 Specifications